Internal Revenue Service:

 Status: Closed - Implemented

 Comments: Although not at the program initiative level, IRS made a significant step forward in beginning to calculate actual ROIs for major enforcement programs.
-Specifically, IRS captured actual revenue and cost associated for Exam, Collections and Automated Underreporter (AUR) programs.
-IRS officials said they expect to report this data in the fiscal year 2014 budget justification, pending various approvals.
+IRS captured actual revenues and costs for each of its enforcement programs - Examination, Collection, and Automated Underreporter (AUR) - from fiscal years 2009 through 2012.
+IRS reported this information in its fiscal year 2014 budget justification.